1

 Contact your long-term care pharmacy, a local pharmacy typically used for resident medications, and/or review the list of locations with inventory on CDPHE’s COVID-19 treatments for providers webpage.

 You can find Test to Treat centers on the ASPR Test to Treat Locator.
 This locator includes telehealth and home delivery options.
+You may also use the federal Home Test to Treat telehealth program.

 Make a plan now with the resident’s health care team so you’ll be ready to access treatment options if they test positive for COVID-19.
-Keep up-to-date medication lists and ask their health care team if there are any drug interactions or necessary modifications with COVID-19 therapeutics.
+Keep up-to-date medication lists and ask their health care team if there are any drug interactions or necessary modifications with COVID-19 medications.
 Find the closest pharmacy to the resident carrying COVID-19 therapeutics so you can easily provide this information to the prescribing provider.
 ASPR’s COVID-19 Treatments: Information for Long‑Term Care Facilities webpage has information on availability and use of COVID-19 treatments for outpatients with mild-to-moderate COVID-19.

 #FFFFFF